Published June 27, 2022

-RS Group, of which Synovos is part, is a supplier of MRO products and services to a huge variety of industries, from utility firms and the aerospace industry to manufacturers and the public sector.
+RS Integrated Supply, part of RS Group, is a supplier of MRO products and services to a huge variety of industries, from utility firms and the aerospace industry to manufacturers and the public sector.
 The product range of over 650,000 includes electronic components, electrical, automation and control, and test and measurement equipment, and engineering tools and consumables.
 Services include MRO supply chain management, which includes inventory management and optimization, strategic sourcing and procurement, data management and more.

 While many of these products are relatively inexpensive, they are often critical to keeping an organization running.
 Without them, operations could grind to a halt, which would have a huge impact on productivity and profits.